Low carbon transport

 CAV Forth is a world-leading project which will provide a globally significant demonstration of UK autonomous bus capability along a 14-mile route across the Forth Road Bridge between Fife and Edinburgh.
 This multi-partner approach will see the autonomous bus service operate on a trunk road network from Fife, across the Forth Road Bridge Public Transport.

-Scotland’s first hydrogen-powered train will be showcased at the COP26 climate change summit in Glasgow in 2021.
+Scotland’s first hydrogen-powered train made its debut at the COP26 climate change summit in Glasgow.

-Scotland’s ambition is to achieve zero-emission railways by 2035, five years ahead of the rest of the UK.
+The ambition to achieve zero-emission railways by 2035 is five years ahead of the rest of the UK.

 Our rail opportunity is based on a market of: